PREPARING YOUR PATENT APPLICATION

-The drawing requirements of the U.S. Patent & Trademark Office are quite rigorous.
+In "the old days", the drawing requirements of the U.S. Patent & Trademark Office were quite rigorous.
 Not only must every aspect of the claimed invention be shown, the drawings must be properly shaded, have uniform numbers and characters, be properly lined in black ink, and be correctly cross-hatched for material (ie., metal, plastic, rubber, etc.) where sectionals are taken.
 There is also a requirement that the paper be white, strong, flexible and durable.
 Two paper sizes are now acceptable: American standard 8½ x 11 inch paper and European standard A4 paper.
 Margins are also critical: 2.5 cm top, 2.5 cm left, 1.5 cm right and 1.0 cm bottom (for both sizes of paper).

-Of course, an electronically filed patent application, which is now almost universally done, will have a scan of the drawings, the scan (in pdf format) is then uploaded with the application tothe Patent Office website.
+Nowadays, an electronically filed patent application will have a scan of the drawings, the scan (in pdf format) is then uploaded with the application to the Patent Office website.

 At the end of every patent there is always at least one "claim".

 1. What is a Claim?